-Control issues can be very harmful to a relationship.
+Control issues can be very harmful to a relationship no matter what stage you are in, from first dating to being engaged and getting married.
 Whether you are the controller or feel like you are the partner being controlled, you may not even notice it until the damage to your relationship has already ensued.

 Anchor Therapy is a counseling center in Hoboken, NJ with mental health therapists specialized in helping children, teens, adults, couples, and families with anxiety, depression, relationship issues, trauma, life transitions, and more.
 Anchor Therapy is accepting new clients and is now providing in-person sessions and teletherapy sessions to residents of New Jersey, New York, and Florida.